expo/create-react-native-app/README.md

 $ npm start
 ```

 The `npm start` command starts the packager.
-You can now open the App on your phone by using the Expo app.
+You can now run the project on your phone by using the Expo app.

 ### Android